-Many of the carts are clustered in "pods" adjacent local breweries or in community plazas near downtown.
-Food carts are also found at many special events and festivals as well as the Saturday Market.
-Because food trucks are mobile, we recommend checking their Facebook pages or calling ahead to confirm both their location and hours.
+Many of the carts are clustered in pods adjacent to local breweries or in community plazas.
+Food carts are also found at many special events, some wineries in the summer and festivals.
+Because food trucks are mobile, we recommend checking their websites or calling ahead to confirm their location and hours.
 There is also a Street Food App that tracks the location of popular trucks around Eugene.

 beergarden may be the best place to enjoy a cluster of food trucks in Eugene.
 There is more to love here than just the beer (42 rotating taps and hundreds of bottles of craft beer to choose from).
 In the summer, this outdoor space is cool, pet-friendly and often hosts live entertainment on the small stage.
 Even during the winter, this is a popular hang spot thanks to covered seating and heaters to keep it toasty.
 The food trucks here are varied and delicious making it possible for everyone to find something they will love.